BRATLab-UCD/Radiomap-Data/README.md

 1 sample is in the folder /fine-resolution.

 ## Acknowledgement
-Please acknowledge the following paper if the dataset is useful for your research
+Please acknowledge the following paper if the dataset is useful for your research.

 @article{zhang2023radiomap,<br/>
   title={Radiomap Inpainting for Restricted Areas based on Propagation Priority and Depth Map}, <br/>